Michael Taylor has been at UW CSE since Sept 2017, after spending a year as a visiting researcher at Google.

 In 2017, Taylor's group published the first architecture paper on NRE, non-recurring engineering expense.
 They show how minimizing NRE can be more important for ASIC Cloud feasibility than optimizing accelerator speedup or energy efficiency.
 They present the first ever architect's model for NRE, using current industry parameters (paper) (youtube talk), and opening up a new area of research.
 With the rise of specialization and the end of Moore's law, driving down the cost of design will surely be an important driver of future research.

 Taylor occasionally helps companies and other legal professionals evaluate their patent portfolios, and provide advice to companies leveraging the Tilera TILE64 architecture.
-I have broad expertise in hardware and software, and on the Bitcoin cryptocurrency.
+He has broad expertise in hardware and software, and on the Bitcoin cryptocurrency.
 Taylor's research is funded primarily by the National Science Foundation (NSF), including the Secure and Trustworthy Cyberspace Program, and DARPA/MARCO's C-FAR, part of STARnet.

 Between the gaps at school, Taylor worked on Apple's NuKernel microkernel, and co-wrote the first version of Connectix Virtual PC, an x86-to-PowerPC dynamic translation engine, which was acquired by Microsoft.
 He also contributed to the ChipWrights Visual Signal Processor in its earliest stages.